 Thickening the mixture

-In addition to [coconut-flour-US] (which is a well-known guzzler of moisture), I am also including a bit of psyllium husks to bind moisture and thicken the mix.
-You can substitute this with gluten-free gum instead (such as [xanthan-US] or [guar-US]).
+In addition to coconut flour (which is a well-known guzzler of moisture), I am also including a bit of psyllium husks to bind moisture and thicken the mix.
+You can substitute this with gluten-free gum instead (such as xanthan gum or guar gum).

 Pumpkin cheddar biscuits, low-carb and gluten-free